tapnair/stateSaver/README.md

 ## Usage:
 This addin allows you to save and retrieve:
- - The suppresion of features in the timeline
  - The display of components in the graphics window
  - The values of user defined parameters in the design

-### Suppression State
-**Save Configuration** will save the current suppression state of all features in the timeline.

-**Switch Configuration** allows you to select a saved configuration from the drop down.
-The suppression state of features will revert to that previously saved condition.
-- New features added after the state was saved will retain their current state.
-- Selecting Current or cancel will revert to the suppression state of all components when you entered the command.

-**Unsuppress All** will simply unsuppress all features in the timeline.
-This can be a useful utility when creating configurations.

 ### Display State
 **Save Display** will save the current display state (lightbulb on/off) of all _components_ in the timeline.